GeekHaven/WebD-Selection-23-24-Final-Tasks/backend.md

      - Breathing Life into Posts - Gifting the Ability to Fetch and Conjure, Bearing the Burden of Pagination.
      - Granting the Power of Love and Aversion - The Art of Likes and Dislikes.

-- **Harnessing the Data Magic** (15 points)
+- **Harnessing the Data Magic**
    - Summon the powers of MongoDB or MySQL, hoisting their databases to record your journey (Extra Magic for SQL Mastery).

 ## The Sweet Optional Scrolls

-- **Communities in the Cosmos** (5 points): Breathe life into the concept of digital realms where users can gather, bond, and converse.
+- **Communities in the Cosmos**: Breathe life into the concept of digital realms where users can gather, bond, and converse.
-- **Friendship Elixir** (5 points): Bestow the gift of camaraderie upon users, allowing them to join hands and become digital companions.
+- **Friendship Elixir**: Bestow the gift of camaraderie upon users, allowing them to join hands and become digital companions.
-- **Reel of Enchantment** (5 points): Weave a magical tapestry of ephemeral moments, allowing users to conjure short-lived visual delights.
+- **Reel of Enchantment**: Weave a magical tapestry of ephemeral moments, allowing users to conjure short-lived visual delights.
-- **Comment Chronicles** (5 points): Allow users to pen their thoughts and embark on discussions through the mystical art of commenting.
+- **Comment Chronicles**: Allow users to pen their thoughts and embark on discussions through the mystical art of commenting.

 ## Magical Tools and Codex